KeyboardKit/KeyboardKit/Readmes/Haptic-Feedback.md

 ## Haptic Feedback

-KeyboardKit has a `HapticFeedback` enum with these types:
+KeyboardKit has a `HapticFeedback` enum with some pre-defined feedback types, such as:

 * `error`
 * `success`